Blast-Off Girls

-Blast-Off Girls is a 1967 American exploitation film directed by Herschell Gordon Lewis and starring Dan Conway, Ray Sager, Tom Tyrell, Ron Liace, and Dennis Hickey.
+Blast-Off Girls is a 1967 American exploitation film directed and written by Herschell Gordon Lewis and starring Dan Conway, Ray Sager, Tom Tyrell, Ron Liace, and Dennis Hickey.

 Plot

-Boojie Baker (Dan Conway) is a ruthless, greedy talent manager who "discovers" and then exploits unknown rock bands.
+Boojie Baker is a ruthless, greedy talent manager who "discovers" and then exploits unknown rock bands.
 The film opens in a nightclub with one of Boojie Baker's protégé acts, a band named Charlie, who have clearly been put through the grind already.
 They begin griping about the royalties they've been fleeced out of, then walk out on him.

-Undaunted, Boojie and his loyal but dim-witted assistant Gordy (Ray Sager) walk into a local bar for some cheap drinks and they discover a new band performing, played by real-life Chicago garage rock band The Faded Blue.
+Undaunted, Boojie and his loyal but dim-witted assistant Gordy walk into a local bar for some cheap drinks and they discover a new band performing, played by real-life Chicago garage rock band The Faded Blue.
 Promising them a recording contract and ensuing fame, Boojie renames the five-man group "The Big Blast", outfits them in designer suits and sets about to prime them for stardom.
 This is done by utilizing a bevy of attractive and loose women to seduce a recording engineer, photographing him in the heat of the moment, then blackmailing him into letting The Big Blast cut a single.
 The group cuts their big hit, and Boojie presumably uses similar tactics to promote the record and garner airplay.
-However, as the band's popularity grows, it doesn't take long before they begin to wonder why they aren't receiving any money for their labors.
+However, as the band's popularity grows, it doesn't take long before they begin to wonder why they aren't receiving any money for their labours.